mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-outloud.markdown

 announce their estimates publicly.
 The experimental results are the following.
-Without peer pressure, subjects estimated correctly 99% of the critical trials and thus Solomon concludes that the differences between the standard line and the rest were clearly distinguishable.
+Without peer pressure, subjects estimated correctly 99% of the critical trials and thus Asch concludes that the differences between the standard line and the rest were clearly distinguishable.
-Under peer pressure, estimates were correct 63% of the time and for this reason Solomon concludes that peer pressure has a significant effect on estimates.
+Under peer pressure, estimates were correct 63% of the time and for this reason Asch concludes that peer pressure has a significant effect on estimates.
 Without peer pressure, 5% of subjects gave some incorrect estimate.
 Under peer pressure, 76% of subjects gave some incorrect estimate.
 Thus, a given person that is under pressure will probably give you a bad estimate at some point.

+You are better off estimating with Planning Poker because Planning Poker rules out anchoring bias and peer pressure.
-Planning poker rules out anchoring bias by requiring that each team member **privately** selects their estimate and that all estimates are revealed **simultaneously**.
+The reason is that Planning Poker requires that each team member **privately** selects their estimate ([step 3](#planning-poker)) and that all estimates are revealed **simultaneously** ([step 4](#planning-poker)).
+This way team members do not know the estimate of any of the other members when estimating.

 <!--
-Does planning poker rule out anchoring bias only in the first round?
+Does Planning Poker rule out anchoring bias only in the first round?
+Does planning

 Is it a problem that people know everyone's estimates after the first round?